TechFusionMasters/ValueMapper/README.md

 - Enum to/from numeric types
 - Nullable type handling
 - Custom type conversions through the Convert.ChangeType method

+If a conversion fails, SimpleMapper will use the default value for the destination type rather than throwing an exception.

 Example of enum conversion: